nvotes/juvenal/README.md

 - Review [source code changes].
 - Use the [discord channel] to engage with the community.

+### Security dependencies update

+You can run `yarn audit` to find security dependencies that need to be updated.
+You can also run `yarn run yarn-audit-fix` to try to update the dependencies to a secure version.
+Afterwards, you should try to do a `yarn build` and test with `yarn start` to ensure everything is still working.

 [juvenal-lib]: https://github.com/nVotes/juvenal-lib
 [nVotes]: https://nvotes.com
 [ElectionGuard]: https://github.com/microsoft/electionguard